-- A cluster can include nodes from different networks from NetScaler 11.0 onwards.
+- From Release 11.0 all builds, a cluster can include nodes from different networks.

 - In an L3 cluster deployment, packets between NetScaler appliance nodes are exchanged over an unencrypted GRE tunnel that uses the NSIP addresses of the source and destination nodes for routing.
-When this exchange occurs over the internet, in the absence of an IPSec tunnel, the NSIPs will be exposed on the internet and this could result in security issues.
-Citrix advises customers to establish their own IPSec solution when using a L3 cluster.
+When this exchange occurs over the internet, in the absence of an IPsec tunnel, the NSIPs is exposed on the internet, and this can result in security issues.
+Citrix advises customers to establish their own IPsec solution when using a L3 cluster.

 To set up the cluster backplane, do the following for every node